Skip to Content

 • {{ records }} — single mode: the resolved recordset.
 Empty recordset in per-record mode.

 • {{ previous_session }} — proxy over the prior run's session in this chain. previous_session.last_text returns the previous assistant reply; previous_session.tool_log returns a list of {name, arguments, output} dicts.
-Empty proxy on the first run or when no chain exists.
+Empty proxy on the first run, in single mode, or when no chain exists.

 Render failures fall back to the raw prompt and log a prompt_render_error event on the spawned session, so a broken template never silently swallows a fire.